matheus-pereira/elric/website/versioned_docs/version-25.x/WatchPlugins.md

 ### `run(globalConfig, updateConfigAndRun)`

 To handle key press events from the key returned by `getUsageInfo`, you can implement the `run` method.
-This method returns a `Promise<boolean>` that can be resolved when the plugin wants to return control to Jest.
-The `boolean` specifies if Jest should rerun the tests after it gets the control back.
+This method returns a `Promise<boolean>` that can be resolved when the plugin wants to return control to elric.
+The `boolean` specifies if elric should rerun the tests after it gets the control back.

-- `globalConfig`: A representation of Jest's current global configuration
+- `globalConfig`: A representation of elric's current global configuration
 - `updateConfigAndRun`: Allows you to trigger a test run while the interactive plugin is running.

 ```javascript